Last Updated on September 27, 2022

 Michelin No Longer Rates Las Vegas Restaurants

 Presently, there are no current Michelin star restaurants in Las Vegas.
 While stars have been awarded in the past, they technically only apply to the year they were awarded.
-Don’t take this to mean there aren’t any Michelin worthy restaurants in Las Vegas because this isn’t the case.
+Don’t take this to mean there aren’t any Michelin starred restaurants in Las Vegas because this isn’t the case.

 Michelin last produced a guide to Las Vegas restaurants in 2008-2009.
 Unfortunately, it sold so poorly that they decided not to publish any additional guides to Las Vegas since then.
 That said, many of the Las Vegas restaurants that were awarded stars during that year are still in operation and still as worthy as their Michelin status as they were when it was awarded.

 Located in the MGM Grand Hotel, Joel Robuchon has elevated French cuisine to an art form worthy of 3 Michelin stars.
 The atmosphere is elegant, with an art deco townhouse and a beautiful garden terrace surrounded by lush greenery.
 Joel Robuchon offers its guests the highest level of fine dining from an internationally renowned chef.

 Michelin isn’t the only one that has graced Joel Robuchon with accolades.
 They’re also the winner of Forbes Five Star, AAA Five Diamond, and Wine Spectator’s Grand Award.

 Executive Chef Julian Serrano brought his French-Mediterranean cooking to Picasso in the Bellagio Hotel in Las Vegas in 1998.
 The Michelin two-star fine French restaurant has won the AAA Five Diamond Award each year since 2002.